9 – Eric Cartwright – Foghat

 # 8 – Steve Morse – Kansas

 This was big news for many rock fans back in 1985.
 Kansas was one of the most popular progressive rock bands of the 1970s.
 The Dixie Dregs were also extremely popular and had a massive cult following.
-Kenny Livgren was the lead guitarist of Kansas.
+Kerry Livgren was the lead guitarist of Kansas.
 His playing and writing were a dominating force in the band.
-However, in 1985 Kenny Livgren was replaced by Steve Morse who was the legendary lead guitarist of the Dixie Dregs and known as one of the best guitarists in the business.
+However, in 1985 Kerry Livgren was replaced by Steve Morse who was the legendary lead guitarist of the Dixie Dregs and known as one of the best guitarists in the business.

 It didn’t seem like a good fit, but Steve Morse had a good run with Kansas and did some great stuff with the band recording two records with Kansas.
 However, in 1989 Steve Morse left the band to focus on his solo career.
 He was then replaced by Kerry Livgren who Morse had originally replaced.

 # 7 – Dave Navarro – Red Hot Chile Peppers

 Dave Navarro joined the band the Red Hot Chili Peppers in 1993.
 Navarro replaced guitarist Arik Marshall who was hired by the Red Hot Chili Peppers when guitarist John Frusciante quit the band.
 Dave Navarro would celebrate some legendary moments with the band like performing at Woodstock 94 and recording the great Red Hot Chili Peppers album One Hot Minute.
 However, Dave Navarro would be fired from the band after one album and be replaced by John Frusciante.
 Lots of drug issues everywhere with this band.